Here’s the fact:

 They keep it simple: “Circle gives you the building blocks to bring your vision to life”.

-Content and Posts
+Content and posts

 After setting up your community, it’s time to start posting content.